-- Filling in a hole in the jawbone after a tooth or implant is removed called bone replacement grafting for ridge preservation. - ➤ Bone grafts of any kind to the upper or lower jaws unless they are needed to treat periodontal (gum) disease. - > Tooth transplants re-implanting or relocating a tooth in the jaw. - ➤ Generate osseous filling placing materials in a hole in the jawbone to regrow bone after a tooth or implant is removed.
+- Filling in a hole in the jawbone after a tooth or implant is removed called bone replacement grafting for ridge preservation. - Bone grafts of any kind to the upper or lower jaws unless they are needed to treat periodontal (gum) disease. - > Tooth transplants re-implanting or relocating a tooth in the jaw. - Generate osseous filling placing materials in a hole in the jawbone to regrow bone after a tooth or implant is removed.

-Pediatric Periodontics Covered at 70%
+Pediatric Periodontics

 Periodontics is the part of dentistry that deals with the structures surrounding and supporting the teeth.
 In other words, it means things as simple as removing plaque from your teeth or as complicated as surgical gum treatments.
-We pay 70% of the allowable expense for these services after you pay your deductible.
+We pay 70 percent of the allowable expense for these services after you pay your Deductible.

-- > Surgical and nonsurgical treatment of tissues supporting the teeth, for example osseous surgery including flap entry and closure or mucogingivoplastic surgery. - Complex periodontal procedures covered once per each section of your child's mouth quadrants every three years.
+- Surgical and nonsurgical treatment of tissues supporting the teeth, for example osseous surgery including flap entry and closure or mucogingivoplastic surgery.

+- Complex periodontal procedures covered once per each section of your child's mouth (Quadrants) every three years.

-Full mouth debridement
+- > Full mouth debridement

+- Removing heavy plaque and tartar that interferes with the Dentist's ability to complete an exam.

-- Removing plaque and tartar. - Covered once every three years.
+- Covered once every three years.

-Gingivectomy
+- > Gingivectomy

-- Surgically removing gum tissue. - Covered once per quadrant every three years.
+- Surgically removing gum tissue.

+- Covered once per Quadrant every three years.

-Gingivoplasty
+- ➢ Gingivoplasty

-- Surgically reshaping gums. - Covered once per quadrant every three years.
+- Surgically reshaping gums.

+- Covered once per Quadrant every three years.